Travel Tryouts will be held April 23rd - April 30th for all levels - 8U Blue, 10U - 18U Co-Ed Teams & Girls Teams

 Parent vs. Non-Parent Coaches – The Raiders goal is to always slot the best coaching candidates for each of our teams.
 We look to place both Parent and Non-Parent coaches on our teams.
 If the best candidate to teach our players at a given level is a Parent Coach, then we will place the Parent Coach in that position.
 A key component of the CSC evaluations during the Coach Selection Process is whether or not the coach’s son or daughter can play at the level that the team would be placed at (AA, A, B).
 The Club’s goal is to select coaches whose son or daughter has the ability to play at the level at which the coach is selected.
 In general, coaches whose children do not have the ability to play at a particular level will not be selected to coach that level.

-All players regardless of experience must register for tryouts and pay the $120 tryout fee.
-This year we are waiving the deposit that we’ve required at registration.
+All players regardless of experience must register for tryouts and pay the $100 tryout fee (non-refundable).
 On the first night of tryouts, all parents will receive the Club’s Financial Agreement (contract).
 All players trying out for the Raiders will be required to return the contract on the second night of tryouts.
 Players who have not returned a signed Financial Agreement by the third skate will not be allowed to skate nor be selected for any Raiders Travel Team.

 The tryout fee can be paid by credit card online only.
 Players are encouraged to attend as many tryout sessions as possible, but players must attend two of the sessions in order to be selected for a team.
 If sessions are going to be missed, the absence must be communicated by sending an email to